flame-engine/flame/doc/components.md

 and `loadParallaxImage` so that it automatically uses your game's image cache instead of the global one.
 The same for the `ParallaxComponent` file, but that provides `loadParallaxComponent`.

-Two examples implementation can be found in the [examples directory](https://github.com/flame-engine/flame/tree/master/doc/examples/parallax).
+Three example implementations can be found in the [examples directory](https://github.com/flame-engine/flame/tree/master/doc/examples/parallax).

 ## SpriteBodyComponent